rahulkumar-yadav/web-development-project/README.md

 ## Project Overview

 Responsive scroll behavior replication seamlessly on desktop and mobile interfaces.
-Utilize HTML, CSS, JavaScript, and jQuery.
+Utilized HTML, CSS, JavaScript, and jQuery.
 Enhance scrolling effects with GSAP, ScrollTrigger, and ScrollMagic, and implement sliders using OWL Carousel.

 ## Live Demo